The Competence Theater

 The theater is the Ceiling's institutional expression — organizations that appear intelligent through AI they don't understand.

-Jun-seo Park documented the phenomenon from inside.
+During her optimization years as Jun-seo Park, she documented the phenomenon from inside.
 Her department automation proved that the line between AI-competent and human-competent was invisible — until it wasn't.

 ▲ Classified